dautermann/AdobeHexGame/README.md

 Hexagonal grids are fun!

-To try it out, I did most of my development/testing in iPhone simulators (e.g. iPhone 12 Pro, etc.); iPad simulators work but the circles come out looking like pillows :smiley:
+To try it out, I did most of my development/testing in iPhone simulators (e.g. iPhone 12 Pro, iPhone SE, etc.); iPad simulators work but if I hadn't disallowed iPads in the project settings, the circles come out looking like pillows :smiley:

 The meat and potatoes of this project can be found in [HexGrid.swift](https://github.com/dautermann/AdobeHexGame/blob/main/AdobeHexGame/Model/HexGrid.swift).